-This study, an overview of market trends in private equity transactions in Spain, analyzes the most significant deals on which Cuatrecasas advised.
+This study, an overview of market trends in private equity transactions in Spain and Portugal, analyzes the most significant deals on which Cuatrecasas advised.

-The study analyzes 38 private equity deals signed in 2022 and 2023 with transaction values over €10 million.
+The study analyzes 54 private equity deals signed in 2022 and 2023 (38 in Spain and 16 in Portugal) with transaction values over ≤ 10 million in Spain and without limitation in Portugal.
 It does not include venture capital transactions, as they have their own features and market trends.
-Unless otherwise specified, all the charts include the figures for 2022 and 2023.
+Unless otherwise specified, all the charts include figures for 2022 and 2023.